pydicom/pynetdicom/docs/user/association.rst

         assoc.release()

-Where *tls_args* is (:class:`ssl.SSLContext`, *host*), where *host* is the value of the *server_hostname* keyword argument in :meth:`~ssl.SSLContext.wrap_socket`.
+Where *tls_args* is (:class:`ssl.SSLContext`, *host*), where *host* is the value of the *server_hostname* keyword parameter in :meth:`~ssl.SSLContext.wrap_socket`.